roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Lydia suppressed the head of Yuuyami.
-Both Lydia and Yuuyami wore scarlet _hokama_ over a white _dogi_.[^3] Apropos, Yuuyami had recently embed a taste sensor.
+Both Lydia and Yuuyami wore scarlet _hokama_ over a white _dogi_.[^3] Apropos, Yuuyami had recently embedded a taste sensor.
 And ever since she grew enthusiast  licking a various objects.
 She loving to taste Lydia's body in particular, and she will lick it upon every opportunity.
 Yuuyami has an appearance of a Japanese lady of around eighteen of age, her hair is black and long.
 Forelock cut straight.
 Her bosom is larger than Lydia's, however generally modest.
 Her visage is harmonious at a level what without a hindrance​ might be described as a God represent all the beauty upon.
 Surely there is no life-form under this universe that is more lovely than you, Yuuyami.
 Lydia was convinced.